kerryzhu108/MobileApp_with_CI-CD/README.md

 - Documentation for the REST API built with Node and Express can be found in the backend [README.md](backend/README.md).

 ## CI/CD
-- Tests are run whenever we push to development or production
+- Tests are ran whenever we push/merge to the Development or Production
-- Merging from Development to Production will deploy the backend to Heroku and update the frontend (may need to rescan the qr code on that expo link)
+- Merging from Development to Production will redeploy the backend to Heroku and update the frontend on Expo (may need reopen)